Honors Seminars

 Seminars for students on the Track 1 curricular path will satisfy up to 18 of the university’s 31 required AUCC credits.
 Students on the Track 2 curricular path will register for one sophomore level seminar that can meet one of three possible outstanding AUCC needs.
 Please confirm with your Honors advisor which sophomore seminar will be of most benefit.

-Spring 2026 Honors Seminar Offerings
+Fall 2026 Honors Seminar Offerings

 Seminar offerings for upcoming semesters are posted here during CSU’s Plan Ahead period, which is approximately a month before registration.
 RamWeb provides the most accurate information about days/times/instructors.